 We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards; and Independent Accountant's Report on an examination conducted in accordance with AICPA Professional Standards, AT-C Section 315, regarding compliance requirements in accordance with Chapter 10.550, Rules of the Auditor General.
-Disclosures in those reports, which are dated March 13, 2020, should be considered in conjunction with this management letter.
+Disclosures in those reports, which are dated March 19, 2021, should be considered in conjunction with this management letter.

 ■ Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendation made in the preceding financial audit report.
+The prior audit finding (2019-02) as described below, has been carried forward.